 User names might be case sensitive depending on how your identity systems are managed.

-When you store your credentials for a secure service, the item behaves like a proxy in that all requests to the service go through ArcGIS Online.
+When you store your credentials for a secure service, the layer item behaves like a proxy in that all requests to the service go through ArcGIS Online.
 This proxy adds some delay when accessing the service and is slower than going directly to the service.

 Limit usage of your shared service item